Error Handling and HTTP Status Codes

 An unexpected error occurred on The Hog’s servers.
 The

-message is intentionally generic in production — no internal details are exposed.
+message is intentionally generic in production.
 These errors are logged automatically.
 If they persist, contact support with your requestId.Quick reference

 Using requestId for support

 Every error body includes a requestId field.
 When you open a support ticket or file a bug report, always include this value.
-It maps directly to a specific request in The Hog’s logs, so the support team can retrieve the full context — inputs, provider responses, and timing — without needing you to reproduce the issue.
+It maps directly to a specific request in The Hog’s logs, so the support team can retrieve the full request context without needing you to reproduce the issue.